 The (Samudra Manthan)

+The Devas and Asuras gathered countless sacred herbs and cast them into the Ocean of Milk.
 Mount Mandara was used as the churning rod, and the serpent Vasuki served as the rope.
 Yet the effort alone was not enough.
+Lord Vishnu Himself took the Kurma (Tortoise) Avatar, supporting Mount Mandara upon His back to stabilize the churning.

-Seeing that even this was insufficient to extract the Amrita, Lord Vishnu manifested again —
+Seeing that even this was insufficient to extract the Amrita, Lord Vishnu manifested again — as Lord Dhanvantari, the Divine Physician, descending into the ocean in an unseen form.

+There, He meticulously blended the essence of all the herbs in perfect proportion, concentrating their healing power into the form of Amrita — the nectar of life.
 When He finally emerged from the ocean, holding five golden pots of divine nectar, His five mouths were chanting the names of Lord Vishnu and the sacred herbs that cure all diseases.

 Such was His state of perfect devotion and absorption in divine purpose.